 A single DB-9 female connector is used for the craft port interface.
 The pin assignments permit a direct connection to a 9-pin PC COM port.
 A straight-through connected cable with 9 wires will work, however only 3 wires are required.
-The cable will require a male DB-9 at the 2310 end, and (usually) a female DB-9 at the computer end.
-The pin assignments are detailed in the table on page 29.
+The cable will require a male DB-9 at the 2310 AL end, and (usually) a female DB-9 at the computer end.
+The pin assignments are detailed in Table 10 on page 30.